NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 If you receive errors when trying to run the tests, try the following:

 -   Make sure no windows from previous tests are still running.
+-   Make sure no XAML-references such as automation ID or text content are incorrect.

 ## Editing the Tests